with

 The only positive for the use of a squeegee for resin application is that it's CHEAP.
 If you really get off on being cheap you'll love the squeegee because you can use it over and over and not pay for roller covers or disposable brushes.

-I like the roller method best.
+Roller - I like the roller method best.
 The roller can apply a thin even coat of resin quickly.
 If you have drips or runs you're applying too much.
 The roller allows great control of how the resin is applied.
 This is very important because this allows you to roll on resin on the cloth bias (diagonal strokes to the cloth weave) which will smooth out any wrinkles in the cloth during application.

-The one thing most people don't like about foam rollers is that they can generate foam in the resin.
-If you roll back and forth vigorously you will generate foam, so don't do this!
 If you follow my suggestions below for thinning your resin, any foam will dissipate during the glass wet-out.
 Foam generated during fill coats can simply be removed by "tipping off" (dragging the tip of the foam brush) over the resin surface with a dry 4" foam brush.
 I find this tipping off a real advantage because it also allows me to smooth any out drips/runs I didn't see and results in a smooth surface requiring less sanding.

 If you find you have problems with drips and runs you are applying too much resin!
 This is easy to do with Squeegee and Brush and the will to fill that weave.
 Three thin coats with a roller (you can put on too much with a roller also) will save time over sanding and scraping drips and runs.